python/devguide/developer-workflow/extension-modules.rst

 - determine which files to modify in order to compile the project;
 - determine which Makefile rules to invoke in the end.

-Usually, accelerator modules are added in the ``Modules/`` directory of the CPython project.
-If more than one file is needed for the extension module, it is convenient to create a sub-directory in ``Modules/``, and place the files inside it.
+Usually, accelerator modules are added in the :cpy-file:`Modules` directory of the CPython project.
+If more than one file is needed for the extension module, it is convenient to create a sub-directory in :cpy-file:`Modules`, and place the files inside it.
 In our example, we will assume that we have the following structure: